Name: Amy Pettigrew

-While studying abroad in college, I saw the impact poverty has on individuals and communities on a much larger scale.
-I also took gender studies classes in college that focused on inequality and human rights all over the globe, issues very much related to global poverty, which solidified my drive to want to take action.
+While studying abroad, I saw the impact poverty has on a much larger scale.
+After taking classes in undergrad that covered human rights and inequalities worldwide as well, and learning how activism plays a key role in creating lasting positive change, that all solidified my drive to want to take action.

 What’s your favorite thing about being part of The Borgen Project?